Find Affordable College Courses

 Best Connecticut Schools for Affordable Quality for a Bachelor's in Biochemistry & Biophysics

 Our analysis found Central Connecticut State University to be the best value school for biochemistry, biophysics and molecular biology students who want to pursue a bachelor’s degree in Connecticut.
-CCSU is a medium-sized public school located in the large suburb of New Britain.
+CCSU is a moderately-sized public school located in the large suburb of New Britain.

 Read full report on Biochemistry, Biophysics & Molecular Biology at Central Connecticut State University